t-mart/wap/README.rst

   The path *relative to this config file* of the directory you'd like to include in your packaged addon.

-  See the :ref:`Sample config and directory structure <sample-config-and-dir-struct>`_ section for an example on where this directory is expected to be inside your project.
+  See the `Sample Config File and Directory Structure`_ section for an example on where this directory is expected to be inside your project.

   This cannot be a file -- only directories are installable into WoW addons folders.